Last Updated on August 4, 2023 by Karl Thompson

 Being poor means you have to pay rent

-People renting are 3-4 times more likely to be in poverty than owner-occupiers
+Social renters are 4 times more likely to be in poverty than owner-occupiers

 Poverty leads to educational underachievement

 Poor children are almost twice as likely to fail their GCSEs.

 In 2021 only 29.9% of Free School Meal Pupils (FSM) achieved grade 5 or above English and Maths compared to 57% of non FSM pupils.

 Source: Department for Education: GSCE English and Maths Results.

 The Covid mortality rate for the poorest quintile of regions in the UK was double that of the richest quintile.